arvindsuresh-math/MATH-392-Intro-to-neural-networks/README.md

      ```

 3. **Open the Jupyter Notebook in VS Code**:
-   - In the VS Code Explorer, navigate to the directory containing the Jupyter notebook you want to open.
-   - Click on the notebook file (`.ipynb`) to open it.
+   - In the VS Code Explorer, navigate to the directory containing the Jupyter notebook (`.ipynb`)  and click (or double-click) on the file to open it.
    - VS Code will automatically open the notebook in the Jupyter Notebook interface within the editor.

 4. **Run the notebook cells**:
    - You can run the cells in the notebook by clicking the `Run` button or by pressing `Shift + Enter`.

-## Usage Examples
-- Example 1: Loading and visualizing data with Pandas and Matplotlib.
-- Example 2: Building and training a simple neural network with PyTorch.

-## Contact Information
-For any questions or issues, please contact:
-- **Instructor**: Arvind Suresh
-- **Email**: arvindsuresh@arizona.edu
+When you do this the first time, you will be asked to select a "kernel".
+The environment
+   `math392` should be available as one of the options; select this and then run your cells.